 Since it provides real-time communication, Skype for Business Online is perhaps the most sensitive Office 365 service.
 Users report experiencing latencies that distort sound, slow down or interrupt calls, and cause other service issues.
 That’s why Microsoft and Gartner always recommend assessing the ability of your network to deliver a good user experience, even in remote locations.

 Once you have the right information, you can put it into context.
 Interpretation is key to understanding what contributes to network performance.
 The way you collect data, from frequency to location, is critical.
-The RoboTech Library helps answer many of your questions, including:
+GSX helps answer many of your questions, including:

 - What should you do when a site fails the network performance test?